bbc/quic-rtp-tunnelling-draft/draft-hurst-quic-rtp-tunnelling.md

 # Calculating Round-Trip Time Using The Spin Bit {#rtt-spin}

-{{QUIC-TRANSPORT}} includes a mechanism that allows latency monitoring for a connection, not just by QUIC endpoints but also passively by observation points on the network path.
-QRT implementations SHOULD support the spin bit and MAY use it either alone or in combination with RTCP messages to calculate the Round-Trip Time between a client and server, and make this data available to the RTP layer.
+{{QUIC-TRANSPORT}} specifies a mechanism that allows latency monitoring by QUIC endpoints.
+(This may also be used passively by observation points on the network path.)
+QRT implementations SHOULD support the spin bit and MAY use it either alone or in combination with RTCP messages to calculate the Round-Trip Time between the participants in a QRT Session, and SHOULD make this information available to the RTP layer.

-> **Authors' Note:** It occurs to me that there is no means for the server to indicate what amount of idle or processing time was incurred before the packet that flips the spin bit is received.
-For example, a sender may be pacing packets out at a defined rate so as to not overwhelm the network, so maybe this isn't such a good idea - I welcome comments on the subject.
+> **Author's Note:** There is no means for an endpoint to indicate what amount of idle or processing time was incurred before the packet that flips the spin bit is received.
+For example, a sender may be pacing packets out at a defined rate so as to not overwhelm the network, so maybe this isn't such a good idea - comments are welcome on the subject.

 # Protocol Identifier {#protocol-identifier}

-The QRT protocol specified in this document is identified by the application-layer protocol negotiation (ALPN) {{!RFC7301}} identifier "qrt".
+The QRT protocol specified in this document is identified by the Application-Layer Protocol Negotiation (ALPN) {{!RFC7301}} identifier "qrt".

 ## Draft Version Identification

+> **RFC Editor's Note:** Please remove this section prior to publication of a final version of this document.

 Only implementations of the final, published RFC can identify themselves as "qrt".
 Until such an RFC exists, implementations MUST NOT identify themselves using this string.
 Implementations of draft versions of the protocol MUST add the string "-h" and the corresponding draft number to the identifier.
-For example, draft-hurst-quic-rtp-tunnelling-03 is identified using the string "qrt-h03".
+For example, draft-hurst-quic-rtp-tunnelling-00 is identified using the string "qrt-h00".

 Non-compatible experiments that are based on these draft versions MUST append the string "-" and an experiment name to the identifier.
-For example, an experimental implementation based on draft-hurst-quic-rtp-tunnelling-03 which uses extension features not registered with the appropriate IANA registry might identify itself as "qrt-h03-extension-foo".
-Note that any label MUST conform to the "token" syntax defined in Section 3.2.6 of [RFC7230].
+For example, an experimental implementation based on draft-hurst-quic-rtp-tunnelling-00 which uses extension features not registered with the appropriate IANA registry might identify itself as "qrt-h00-extension-foo".
+Note that any label MUST conform to the "token" syntax defined in Section 3.2.6 of {{!RFC7230}}.
 Experimenters are encouraged to coordinate their experiments.

 # Security Considerations